 To me, it means being healthy in all aspects of life.
 From nourishing yourself from the inside and out, to healthy relationships and friendships, to the right mindset and outlook on life.
 To me being truly healthy is living to your full potential.

-The chapter on Mindset.
-I just love this section and believe that it is so important in achieving anything in life.
+I love how it addresses so much about mindset.
+I believe that it is so important in achieving anything in life.
 Having the right mindset and attitude is a core requirement to be happy and successful in whatever it may be.
 Without it you have set yourself up for failure.
 You could have all the resources in the world.
 The right training, eating the right food, but if you don’t have a positive mindset it just won’t work.
 Believing in yourself is the first step in accomplishing anything!

 The CE loves to celebrate inspirational women.
 Who inspires you, and why?